Enroll Free

 GRE On-Screen Calculator: How to Use It – In Detailed Explanation

-Preparing for the GRE can feel challenging, but with the right strategy, you can hit your target score- no matter your math background.
-An essential part of this strategy is mastering the GRE calculator.
-Although it might look simple, this built-in tool can make a massive difference in speed and accuracy during the exam.
+Preparing for the GRE General Test can feel challenging at times, but with the right strategy and guidance, you can hit your target score- no matter what your proficiency in math may be.
+A key part of this strategy is mastering the use of GRE’s ‘On Screen’ calculator, which is a feature on the Quant sections of the test.
+This simple yet effective built-in tool can make a massive difference in improving your speed and accuracy during the test.

-In this blog, we’ll cover everything you need about the GRE calculator online- from its basic functions to its advanced features.
-We’ll also share smart tips on using the calculator more efficiently and insights into the GRE percentile calculator to help you understand where you stand among test-takers.
+In this blog, we’ll cover everything you need to know about GRE’s ‘On screen’ calculator right from its basic functions to some of its unique features.
+We’ll also share smart tips on using the calculator more efficiently.

 Section 1: 18 minutes

-As you can see, if you do well in the first section and happen to go to the more difficult second section then there is no way you will get a score that is below 149, even if you get many questions wrong in the harder section.
-Likewise, if you muck up your first section and go to a rather easier second section then you won’t cross the threshold of 151 even if your responses to all the questions are spot on in the easier section.
+As you can see, if you do well in the first section and happen to go to the more difficult second section, then there is no way you will get a score that is below 149, even if you get many questions wrong in the harder section.
+Likewise, if you muck up your first section and go to a somewhat easier second section, then you won’t cross the threshold of 151 even if your responses to all the questions are spot on in the easier section.

 So, yes, the harder section is a reward.